 Customers at a Buffalo Wild Wings in Eastvale say an employee refused to let them hear the anthem before an NFL game Monday night – which happened to be the 16th anniversary of the terrorist attacks on Sept.
 11, 2001.
 A customer who identified herself as Lori said the employee refused to play the sound of the anthem for one game, but played it for the game before.
 When he was asked why, the employee — who was not identified — said the anthem is too controversial, and it was company policy not to play it.

-Later, the company appeared to confirm that there had been an incident involving the national anthem at the Eastvale location and issued an apology:
+Later, the company appeared to confirm an incident had occurred involving the national anthem at the Eastvale location and issued an apology:

 We apologize that Guests at the Eastvale, California location didn’t receive the positive sports viewing experience we strive to provide in all of our restaurants every day.
 This was the action of one individual and does not reflect our corporate practice.
 Our intent is to show game broadcasts in their entirety including the National Anthem, post-game interviews, and highlights.

-Joe Janaszek, Chief Marketing Officer for World Wide Wings, told us that the employee concerned no longer works for World Wide Wings, and emphasized that it was not company policy to turn down the volume during the National Anthem.
+Joe Janaszek, Chief Marketing Officer for World Wide Wings, told us that the employee concerned no longer works for World Wide Wings and emphasized that it was not company policy to turn down the volume during the playing of the national anthem:

 Janaszek pointed out that World Wide Wings CEO Tom Cook is a military veteran, and “could not be more disappointed about this incident.”